Information for Veterinarians

 Interstate and Export Travel

-If you are traveling from outside the United States: Click Here
+If your client is traveling from outside the United States: Click Here

 Please review specific requirements by country and species before calling/submitting.

-INTERNATIONAL EXPORTS: USDA Veterinary Services has protocols for moving animals out of the United States.
+INTERNATIONAL EXPORTS: Animal owners should work with their licensed and accredited veterinarian to complete this process: USDA Veterinary Services has protocols for moving animals out of the United States.
 USDA offers these methods to submit export certificates for approval:

 - Electronic: (NOTE: This will eventually be the only method for submission.)